HST120: History Workshop

 - Planning Document

-An individually-written, 1000-word piece, consisting of your draft introduction, outline plan and an annotated bibliography of primary and secondary sources.
+a) An individually-written, maximum 500-word piece, consisting of your draft introduction and b) an annotated bibliography of primary and secondary sources.
 (30% of the overall mark).

 - Group Presentations